hringriin/chordbook/README.md

 werden.

-## Using this repository
+## Using this repository and obtaining the Chordbook(s)

-Please note that I *do not support* compiling this document on Windows or Mac OS any further, at least for now, due to version changes of the `songs.sty` which seem to cause errors in my project but not in the default or example documents.

-### Prerequisites (Linux)

-You need `Texlive` and `Perl` installed Check your distributions package manager on how to do so.

-On `Arch Linux` install every `texlive`-package with `pacman -S $(pacman -Ssq texlive)`

-`Ubuntu` users can do so by typing `apt install texlive*`.

-**Please note that this is not the most elegant way no how to install TeXlive, but it makes sure, that every package needed by this project is installed.**

-### Compile

-To compile simply type `make` after a directory change into `Chordbook/Unix`

-#### Extended Version

-If you have `lilypond` installed, you can also type `make lilypond` to compile all lilypond files at once. ~~If you type `make extended` you will compile the *normal* Chordbook **and** an extended version with all lilypond files and notations and all the stuff I gathered around each song as well.~~

-**Please note that compiling the lilypond files at once may take a long time.**

-**Please note that the extended Chordbook version is in a pre-alpha state and not meant to be working properly to this time.**

-## Getting the Chordbook

-~~There is a monthly updated version on my homepage, for people who do not want to compile it by themselves.
-You can download it [here][cbdlpage].~~

-Download your favourite version of the Chordbook in the [Releases-Section][releases] of this repository.
+Have a look at the [wiki][wiki] of this repository.

 ## Misc

 I'd love to know about your opinion about this "book".
-I'd appreciate every kind of help!
+I'd appreciate any kind of help!

-For bugs or everything regarding the content, please write an issue or do a pull request.
+For bugs or everything regarding the content, please write an informal issue or do an informal pull request.

 You can always [write an E-Mail][mailme] for any kind of information regarding this repository.